Flashback Friday: The Mike Sirotka Trade

 One wonders what Mike Sirotka’s career with the Blue Jays could have been like, but at least there’s one person out there in the Sirotka fan club.

-Image courtesy of @mybabyisaverage
+Images courtesy of Bluebird Banter and @mybabyisaverage